shoneriki/calculator-app/README.md

 2. One of the main challenges I struggled with was the theme slider at the top-right portion of the page.
 I was not aware that you can use labels to create a slider.
 Chiefly, to hide the labels themselves, but set them positioned absolutely to create the "stops" for the slider.

 3. Relating to the above, I was aware of being able to use variables in CSS.
-However, I was not aware that you can set the variables to be different depending on the theme (i.e. var(--bg) for the background color for each theme).
-This is a game-changer for me since that means that in the future if I wanted to set the background color for a feature to be different for a different theme/page, I can just change the value of the variable for each instance.
+However, I was not aware that you can set the variables to be different depending on the theme (i.e. var(--bg) for the background color for each theme).This is a game-changer for me since that means that in the future if I wanted to set the background color for a feature to be different for a different theme/page, I can just change the value of the variable for each instance.
 Which means I wouldn't have to define new css properties for each theme body, for example.

 **Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

+I would like to:

+1. Get faster in positioning HTML elements with CSS.

+2. Be able to cut down on refactoring code in the CSS (I seem to have trouble in selecting individual HTML elements in an efficient manner).

+3. Get better with prototyping the different steps in CSS and JavaScript to plan out my future projects and to save time.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author